ipfs/kubo/docs/config.md

 that it cannot be reached from the public internet (e.g., it's behind a firewall) and get a `/p2p-circuit` address from a public relay.

-Default: `false`
+Default: `true`

-Type: `bool`
+Type: `flag`

 #### `Swarm.RelayClient.StaticRelays`

-Your node will use these statically configured relay servers instead of discovering public relays from the network.
+Your node will use these statically configured relay servers (V1 or V2) instead of discovering public relays V2 from the network.

 Default: `[]`